tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/ssh.md

 This process is performed automatically after you configure your keys.

+---

+SSH public and private keys are used primarily for authentication and establishing the secure connection, but they are **not** directly used to encrypt the bulk of the data transmitted.

+The actual data (the bulk transfer of text, files, and commands) is encrypted using a **symmetric cipher**, not the public/private key pair.

+SSH Public and Private Keys are still called **encryption keys**, but they are used for **asymmetric encryption** (one key encrypts, the other decrypts) and their primary function in an SSH session is for authentication and key exchange, not for encrypting the bulk of the transmitted data.

 ### Generating a new key pair

 SSH keys should be generated on the computer you wish to log in **from** (the client).
 This is usually your local machine.
 The key consists of two components: a private key, which you never share with anyone or anything, and a public one, which you copy onto any remote machine you want to have passwordless access to.